jeaye/remind-warrior/README.md

 INCLUDE /home/USER/.remind/remind-warrior.rem
 ```

-Now add a job to your crontab:
+Now add a job to your crontab.
+In this example, we update every 5 minutes:
 ```bash
 $ crontab -e